-- Staff consistently complete diagnostic assessments for patients with a positive alcohol screen. - Staff consistently document the offer of further treatment to patients diagnosed with alcohol dependence. - Ensure that patients with excessive persistent alcohol use receive brief treatment or are evaluated by a specialty provider within 2 weeks of the screening.
+- Staff consistently complete diagnostic assessments for patients with a positive alcohol screen. - Managers ensure that patients with excessive persistent alcohol use receive brief treatment or are evaluated by a specialty provider within 2 weeks of the screening.

 Medication Management.
-Ensure that CBOC/PCC:
+Ensure that CBOC/PCC staff:

-- Staff document that medication reconciliation was completed at each episode of care where the newly prescribed fluoroquinolone was administered, prescribed, or modified. - Staff consistently provide written medication information that includes the fluoroquinolone. - Staff provide medication counseling/education that includes the fluoroquinolone.
+- Document that medication reconciliation was completed at each episode of care where the newly prescribed fluoroquinolone was administered, prescribed, or modified. - Consistently provide written medication information that includes the fluoroquinolone. - Provide medication counseling/education as required.